kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 still require some work to be done?
 In other words, what are the current priority areas marked for improvement?

 **RK**: We have reached the “100% Conformance Tested” milestone in release 1.27!

-At that point the community took another look at all the endpoints that were listed as ineligible for conformance.
-The list was populated through community input over a number of years.
+At that point, the community took another look at all the endpoints that were listed as ineligible for conformance.
+The list was populated through community input over several years.
 Several endpoints that were previously deemed ineligible for conformance have been identified and relocated to a new dedicated list, which is currently receiving focused attention for conformance test development.
 Again,